-2.5.
-Multiple vGPU Support
+Multiple vGPU Support 2.5.

 To support applications and workloads that are compute or graphics intensive, multiple vGPUs can be added to a single VM.
-The assignment of more than one vGPU to a VM is supported only on a subset of vGPUs and Linux with KVM releases.
+The assignment of more than one vGPU to a VM is supported only on a subset of vGPUs and hypervisor software releases.